falcosecurity/driverkit/README.md

 > **NOTE:** the internal headers fetching logic should be considered a fallback that will be, sooner or later, deprecated.

 A solution to crawl all supported kernels by multiple distro was recently developed,
-and it provides a json output with aforementioned `kernelheaders`: https://github.com/falcosecurity/kernel-crawler.
+and it provides a yaml output with aforementioned `kernelheaders`: https://github.com/falcosecurity/kernel-crawler.
-Json for supported architectures can be found at https://falcosecurity.github.io/kernel-crawler/.
+List of supported architectures can be found at https://falcosecurity.github.io/kernel-crawler/.

 ## How to use